-- 258. Principle 12.
-Pollution prevention and Resource Efficiency: The project's core objective is to increase efficiency of water use and reduce water losses in the farming sector.
-However, there is a moderate risk that the choice of irrigation technology may lead to an increase in the use of surface water at individual sites.
-The overall use of water should be monitored.
-The design of demonstration projects featuring new water saving technologies will be based on hydrological studies in the chosen locations which would take into account the hydrographic parameters of the landscape, available water sources, their quantity and quality.
-Experienced local experts, drawing on international expertise as necessary, will carry out these engineering and hydrological studies, Irrigation technologies will also be monitored however for trends in water usage.
-In addition, Components 1-2 are aimed at supporting efficient water management practices and techniques to mitigate and minimize potential increase in water demand. - 259.
-Principle 13.
-Public Health: None of the project activities are envisioned to impact negatively on public health.
-Instead, the project will have positive impacts on health. - 260.
-Principle 14.
-Physical and Cultural Heritage: Not applicable.
-There are no sites with the physical and cultural heritage located in the areas of direct project interventions. - 261.
-Principle 15.
-Lands and Soil Conservation: The project activities will not modify existing types of land use and will not interfere with the biodiversity conservation areas.
-Climate change adaptation practices and scaled up application of resilient water- and land-use technologies promoted by the project will have a positive effect on the reduction of land degradation and improvement of soil quality. - 262.
+- 231. Principle 15.
+Lands and Soil Conservation: The project activities will not modify existing types of land use and will be limited with demonstration sites within the converted agricultural land.
+Climate change adaptation practices and scaled up application of resilient water- and land-use technologies promoted by the project will have a positive effect on the reduction of land degradation and improvement of soil quality.
+Necessary monitoring is limited to compliance with related laws and addressing concerns through the grievance mechanism. - 232.
 The proposed project has been designed to be in line with both the Environmental and Social Policy of the Adaptation Fund as well as the UNDP Social and Environmental Standards.
-All activities leading to significant or irreversible environmental and social risks have been eliminated, included project activities in environmentally critical areas, adverse public health or labour impacts, any physical or economic displacement and any infringement on human rights. - 263.
-The project was developed in a participatory manner in consultation with stakeholders, and a record of relevant consultations is provided in Annex 9.
-Furthermore, information required to access the grievance mechanism of both the Adaptation Fund and/or UNDP (in additional to any locally available grievance mechanisms) has been provided in the ESMF (Annex 8).
+All activities leading to significant or irreversible environmental and social risks have been eliminated, included project activities in environmentally critical areas, adverse public health or labour impacts, any physical or economic displacement and any infringement on human rights. - 233.
+The project was developed in a participatory manner in consultation with stakeholders, and a record of relevant consultations is provided in Annex 8.
+Furthermore, information required to access the grievance mechanism of both the Adaptation Fund and/or UNDP (in additional to any locally available grievance mechanisms) has been provided in the ESMF (Annex 7).